 |September 29-30||Fort GIlmer and Fort Harrison|

 |Decembe 28||The battery reported being armed with one 8-inch Howitzer, two 3-inch Rifles, and one 12-lb Whitworth Rifle.|

-Surrendered with 2 officers and 81 men under Captain George A. Ferrell
+The battery surrendered 2 officers and 81 men under the command of Captain George A. Ferrell